 Councillors also represent the community and act as community leaders.

-No. When the Mayor and councillors are first elected, they have to agree to follow a code of conduct.
+No. When the Elected Mayor and councillors are first elected, they have to agree to follow a code of conduct.
 The Code of Conduct ensures high standards and sets out the rules for how they should carry out their duties.

-The Mayor is the ‘first citizen’ of Torbay.
-This means that he can represent Torbay at civic and ceremonial events, such as Royal visits and opening school fetes.
-However, due to the many duties the Mayor has to undertake he asks the Chairman of the Council to carry out many of these functions.
+The Chairman is the ‘first citizen’ of Torbay.
+This means that he/she can represent Torbay at civic and ceremonial events, such as Royal visits and opening school fetes.
 The Chairman of the Council also chairs (is in charge of) the Council meetings.
 The Leader of the Council together with his Cabinet members is responsible for making Executive decisions.

 There are many ways you can have your say and get involved in local decisions for example attend meetings, organise a petition, raise questions at question time sessions.
 Alternatively, you may wish to contact your local.